evbrandao/UserManagement/README.md

 App for manage users.
 ## Features

-This app is designed for create, get, update and delete.
+This app is designed for create, get, update and delete users.

-You cal also make use of the API, which provides the following features:
+You can also make use of the API, which provides the following features:

 ```
 - POST: /user